tikue/search_engine/README.md

 Then, search in one of two ways:

 1. `$ curl -XGET 'localhost:3000/search?q=how'`
-2. open web/search.html and use the autocompletion search
+2. Go to localhost:3000 and use the search bar